creativecreatorormaybenot/clock/README.md

 * Fix that e.g.</a> foggy is rebuilt all the time when sunny is selected.

+* Draw shadow for the ball.

+  + Change paint order for this.

 * Add animations to every weather conditions.

   + Only animate the current weather condition.